kyourek/domore/source/Domore.Async.TextReading.Windows/README.md

 ```

 `TextReaderSource` accepts an `IStreamText`, a file path, a `FileInfo`, or a local file `Uri`.
 Relative
 string paths are resolved against the application directory.
-Unsupported values and non-file URIs are
+For unsupported values, non-file URIs, and
-logged.
-File metadata is read off the UI thread; missing file paths are retained so `Reload()` can retry
+invalid paths, null is returned as the source, so nothing is decoded.
+File metadata is read off the UI
-them later.
+thread; missing file paths are retained so `Reload()` can retry them later.

 `TextReaderSourceLengthMax` limits the source size in bytes; `null` means no limit.
 Set
 `TextReaderOptions` to customize encoding detection, or leave it `null` to use the decoder's defaults.